 Online: Get FAFSA Help

-The Free Application for Federal Student Aid (FAFSA) is the primary form used by federal, state, and financial assistance programs to determine your eligibility for grants, loans, work-study, and scholarships.
+The Free Application for Federal Student Aid (FAFSA) is the primary form used by federal, state, and financial assistance programs to determine your eligibility for grants, loans, federal work-study, and scholarships.
 You have to fill out a new FAFSA every year.
 Complete your FAFSA as soon as possible, as funding can be limited.
 If you do not fill out the FAFSA, you risk losing out on money that you might be eligible for.

 Let a financial aid expert from the Central Piedmont Financial Aid office guide you through the process at a FAFSA Workshop — continue reading for links to register for either a group or individual session, as well as to learn what to bring to your workshop.